 - Fitting of new, custom-made prescription eyeglasses

 An astonishing 75 percent of our vision centres have become financially self-sufficient within six months.
-By the end of 2015, we established 71 of these facilities in India.
+By the end of 2016, we have established 92 of these facilities in India.

 In Kenya and Zambia, our community development takes a different form.
 In communities like Ongata Naado, we work with villagers to drill wells that provide clean water.
 Not only does water improve sanitation which helps prevent blinding trachoma, but it improves enrolment in schools, improves nutrition, provides economic activity, and more.